sajad-bana-zadeh/PyTorch-Basic-GAN/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.

 ---